-I didn't know til just now that avocadoes are fruits and hearts of palm are neither fruit nor vegetable but stems, for goodness sake.
-Oh well: tis green, so qualifies, yes? for a Veggie Venture entry?
+2005: Oops.
+I didn't know til just now that avocados are not vegetables but, um, well, fruit and that hearts of palm are neither fruit not vegetable but stems for goodness sake.
+Oh well, it's all plants, so qualifies, yes? for entry in A Veggie Venture?

 Time to table: 20 minutes

-1/4 cup fresh cilantro, rinsed and patted dry with a paper towel
+1/4 cup fresh cilantro or mint or basil or whatever appeals, rinsed and patted dry with a paper towel

 1/2 teaspoon sugar